Is it tough to find an auto dealership that wants to work with us?

 That is the key element in knowing where to shop in a place that welcomes us as customers.
 We can go to any dealer, find the right vehicle, work with anybody, and get a good deal.
 However, as LGBT people, we tend to want to work with dealerships that welcome us and our business.
 The last thing we do not want from people we do business with is to be discriminated against in the process of purchasing a new vehicle.

-In the automotive business, the dealership serves as the front line for any manufacturer or brand.
+In the automotive business, the dealership serves as the front line for any manufacturer or brand or even working hard to find a place to ship in their cars (like this website).
 They are the ones we have to work with in order to fulfill our want/need of a vehicle.
 As customers, we want to be served with respect.
 More so, to be welcomed warmly without prejudice towards conducting a major transaction that should serve us for years to come.

 The challenge was on for Jason and I. It took some investigation and research to find only one dealer in Southeastern Wisconsin that would possibly work with him.
 None of the publications in the area that entertained LGBT readers did not have any advertisers that seemed worth working with.
 I went to the website of the Wisconsin LGBT Chamber of Commerce to see who might be a member.
 I found one – a Subaru dealer near General Mitchell Field.

 Jason and I visited that dealership.
 While he was test driving a potential car, I talked with the general manager about why his store was the only one listed on the chamber’s membership roster.
 There was a sense of pride in not only being a member of the LGBT Chamber of Commerce but stated that they participate in community events, such as Milwaukee’s Pridefest.